farismnrr/Parentify-Cloud-Computing/README.md

 -- Display user information
 SELECT User, Host FROM mysql.user WHERE User = 'parentify';

--- Set password for the user
-ALTER USER 'parentify'@'localhost' IDENTIFIED BY 'Parentify-CH2-PS318';
 ```

 - **Grand the privilage for the user**